This no bake Limoncello cake recipe or Lemon Tiramisu, makes the perfect summer dessert for all the lemon lovers of the

-A rustic messy cake that requires no oven, just a couple of hours in the refrigerator to set.
+A rustic beautiful mess that requires no oven, just a couple of hours in the refrigerator to set.

 Truth is, not everybody loves coffee, so not everyone will be as thrilled as me with my Italian Tiramisu cheesecake for dessert.

-But most people love Lemon, so I wanted to throw together a grown up version of Lemon Tiramisu:
+But I found that most people love Lemon, so I wanted to throw together a grown up version of Lemon Tiramisu:

 A Limoncello Cake!

 The formula is simple.
 You dip ladyfingers in Limoncello liqueur mixed with a little fresh lemon juice, then you layer them with whipped Mascarpone filling, aka lemon Tiramisu filling, drizzle the final cake with honey and garish with fresh lemons.

-But If you are planning to serve this to children, then we won’t call this a Limoncello cake, but a lemon Tiramisu cake instead.
+But If you are planning to serve this to children, then we won’t call it a Limoncello cake, but a lemon Tiramisu cake instead.

 Of course we would replace the Limoncello in the recipe, with freshly squeezed lemon juice mixed with nice wild honey.
 Or layers of silky lemon curd.
-So freaking good!
+Insane!

 The BatMan and I brought some good Limoncello from Sicily last summer, and so this was a perfect occasion to break into the priceless bottle 😉

-To make my life really easy in the process, I used the ring from my 9” spring form pan like this one, to place around the plate I build my Limoncello Cake on.
+To make my life really easy in the process, I used the ring from my 9” spring form pan like this one, to place around the plate I built my Limoncello Cake on.